libraryresearchservice/LibraryDirectory/README.md

   'Nrs\Librarydirectory\LibrarydirectoryServiceProvider'

+6. Copy the contents of the /public/ folder in the package to laravel's /public/ folder.
-6. (COMING SOON; contact us directly until then) Create the MySQL database using librarydirectory.sql.
+7. (COMING SOON; contact us directly until then) Create the MySQL database using librarydirectory.sql.